Join: Expats in Poland

 Student Banking Options

 Banks for students in Poland provide specialized services such as student accounts with no monthly fees, overdraft facilities, student credit cards, and educational loans.
-Notable banks offering student packages include PKO Bank Polski, mBank, ING, and Santander.
+Notable banks offering student packages include PKO Bank Polski, mBank, VeloBank, and BNP Paribas.

 International students can often open accounts with just their student visa and university enrollment letter.
 Many banks offer special promotions for students including free credit cards, cashback on purchases, and no foreign transaction fees.
 It's essential to choose a bank that offers English support and understands the unique needs of international students studying in Poland.